izadworny/cppTango/CONTRIBUTING.md

   details to newcomers and not for annoying anyone or slowing down development.
 - Adapting existing pull requests also involves force-pushing new versions as we don't want to have intermediate versions in the history.

+# Assignments

+In general assignees of a merge request or issue are the ones actively working on it.

+## Issues

+Please assign yourself if you are working on an issue.
+In that way everyone knows who is tackling what.

+## Merge Requests

+- For the initial development phase, the creator should be assigned and the issue marked as draft.
+- Once it is deemed ready and someone should review it, un-draft it and change the assignment to the [CodeOwners](https://gitlab.com/tango-controls/cppTango/-/blob/main/CODEOWNERS).
+- In most cases the reviewers will want something changed, the assignment will then also change back to the merge request creator to reflect that.
+- Once the requested changes are implemented, the assigment changes back again to the reviewers.